-You’re probably tired of hearing this by now, but it’s the recession.
-Years of rising investment under the Labour government, which saw many more students going to university, have now given way to necessary spending cuts.
-It costs approximately £7000 per year to teach an undergraduate degree (and the tutorial-style system of teaching at Oxford and Cambridge as well as Medicine and Science subjects are even more expensive).
-Currently 29% of the universities’ funding comes from fees, a further 35% from the government and the rest from donations and endowments.
-The government have had to cut the amount of money they give to universities and the students need to make up the short-fall.
+In short, Cambridge, Oxford and general university fees increased because of the recession.
+Years of rising government investment, which saw many more students going to university, gave way to necessary spending cuts.
+In addition, it now costs around £7,000 per year to teach an undergraduate degree (and the tutorial-style system of teaching at Oxford and Cambridge as well as Medicine and Science subjects are even more expensive).
+Currently, 29% of the universities’ funding comes from fees, a further 35% comes from the government and the rest from donations and endowments.
+The government had to cut the amount of money they give to universities and the students needed to make up the shortfall.